Australian citizenship application form and passport. (Photo: Google Images)

 - have a Certificate of Australian Residence if you moved to Australia between 27 February and 26 May 2001.

-Note: the Special Category Visa granted to New Zealanders since February 2001 is a temporary visa for migration purposes and does not provide a pathway to citizenship.
+Note: the Special Category Visa granted to New Zealanders since February 2001 is a temporary visa for migration purposes.

 Have a question?

-The above “New Zealanders eligibility for Australian citizenship” information should not be relied on as an alternative to advice from the Department of Immigration and Border Protection, or a professional immigration services provider.
+The above “New Zealanders eligibility for Australian citizenship” information should not be relied on as an alternative to advice from the Department of Home Affairs, or a professional immigration services provider.